Bureau of Immigration (Philippines): History

 The Bureau of Immigration started as a division of the Bureau of Customs during the American regime in 1899.
 It was appropriate because ship travel and ship cargo were interlinked and hence, the office was at the Bureau of Customs.
 It seems that the government then, gave more importance on the entry of goods than monitoring of foreign nationals coming into the country.
 The government was more interested in generating customs duties from these goods than in the control and regulation of the arrival and stay of foreigners.
 The functions of immigration remained under the said bureau until 1937 when it was transferred as a division of the Bureau of Labor.

 The functions of Immigration were transferred in 1937 as a division under the Bureau of Labor.
 This was mainly to respond to the arrival of Chinese nationals who owned and operated trade houses stores and restaurants in the country.

 On January 22, 1940, the Second National Assembly of the Philippine Commonwealth enacted the Philippine Immigration Act of 1940 (Commonwealth Act No. 613).
-It was signed into law by the President of the United States of America on September 3, 1940, creating the Bureau of Immigration under the administrative supervision of the Office of the President.
+It was signed into law by the President of the United States on September 3, 1940, creating the Bureau of Immigration under the administrative supervision of the Office of the President.

-A year or so later, it became an attached agency of the Department of Justice.
-Later, its administrative control was returned to the Office of the President.
+A year or so later, it became an attached agency of the Department of Justice (DOJ).
+Its administrative control was later returned to the Office of the President.

-When the Pacific war broke out in December 1941, the bureau, then under the Department of Justice, moved to the Bilibid Prison on Azcarraga Street (now Claro M. Recto Avenue).
+When the Pacific War broke out in December 1941, the Bureau, then under the Department of Justice, moved to the Bilibid Prison on Azcarraga Street (now Claro M. Recto Avenue).